 Voices & Perspectives

-We invite special guests to share their faith stories so we may learn how we are much more alike than different and how we can work together for the greater good.
+We invite special guests to share their stories so we may learn how we are much more alike than different and how we can work together for the greater good.
 All are welcome to attend and participate.
-Past guests have been community leaders of Christianity, Islam, Judaism and Buddhism.
+Past guests have been community leaders of various faiths, as well as Dr. Edith Eger, author, psychologist, and Holocaust survivor.
 We want our students to hear, learn and understand different voices so they can become thoughtful community leaders who successfully navigate the world beyond Trinity.

 Throughout the year, Trinity hosts special celebrations for different cultures.
 These events can range from guest speakers in Chapel to community-wide events for students, faculty and families.
 No matter the scope, our cultural celebrations are designed to educate, inspire and unite.